What is a public hybrid homeschool?

 How does the school send out parent communication including emergency alerts?

 The school uses an interactive communication tool called Parent Square for all school-wide communication.
 ParentSquare is a two-way private communication platform for schools.

-All school, resource center, educational partner and program information will be sent from one centralized place to your computer or mobile phone via email and/or text or you can download the FREE app.
-The system simultaneously sends out school communication via text, email and an app update.
+All school information will be sent from one centralized place to your computer or mobile phone via email and/or text or you can download the FREE app.
+The system simultaneously sends out school communication via text, email, and an app update.
 You can specify your communication preference to receive information in the method you prefer.
-In the event of an emergency the system will default to all methods of communication despite your preferences.
+In the event of an emergency, the system will default to all methods of communication despite your preferences.